Tater tots: North America

 In Canada, McCain Foods Limited calls its line "Tasti Taters".

-In the Midwest states, tater tot hotdish is a popular soup-based casserole consisting of tater tots, ground beef and various vegetables.
+In the Great Lakes region of the Midwest states, tater tot hotdish is a popular soup-based casserole consisting of tater tots, ground beef and various vegetables.

-In the United States, tater tots are common at school-lunch counters and cafeterias.
+In Canada and the United States, tater tots are common at school-lunch counters and cafeterias.
 They are also sold in the frozen food sections of grocery stores.
 Some fast-food restaurants also offer them.

 Supermarket chain Safeway sells a generic brand of tater tots known as "Tater Treats".
 Cascadian Farm calls its line "Spud Puppies".
 Sonic drive-in also features tater tots on their regular menu: available toppings include cheese and chili.
 Sonic also sells "Cheesy Tots", coin-shaped tots that contain melted cheese and potatoes.
-Several restaurants in the Pacific Northwest offer a nacho version of tots known as "totchos", covered in nacho cheese sauce and toppings.
+Several restaurants in the American Pacific Northwest offer a nacho version of tots known as "totchos", covered in nacho cheese sauce and toppings.
 Totchos were invented by publican Jim Parker in Portland, Oregon.

 Some Mexican-style fast-food restaurants offer seasoned tater tots: Taco Time and Señor Frog's call them "Mexi-Fries", while Taco Bell used to sell them as "Mexi-Nuggets" and "Border Fries".
 Taco Mayo in the Southwest offers round disc-shaped tater tots called "Potato Locos".
 Taco John's also has coin shaped tots called "Potato Olés".

 Food franchises Potato Corner and Papa John's also offer tater tots in select locations, though in the latter case these are branded as "Potato Tots".